YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 **Memory Key Ring**

-For each key_filename, the YottaDB/GT.M process (MUMPS, MUPIP or DSE) builds a memory key ring from the key ring on disk and the master key file.
+For each key_filename, the YottaDB process (MUMPS, MUPIP or DSE) builds a memory key ring from the key ring on disk and the master key file.
 The memory key ring contains a list of elements where each element consists of a filename, a symmetric cipher key, and a cryptographic hash of that symmetric cipher key.
-Using the private key obtained from the key ring on disk, YottaDB/GT.M obtains the symmetric keys from key files pointed to by the master key file.
+Using the private key obtained from the key ring on disk, YottaDB obtains the symmetric keys from key files pointed to by the master key file.

 Database and journal file headers include a cryptographic hash of the encryption key and algorithm used for that file.
-When opening a file, GT.M uses the key in the memory key ring whose hash matches that in the header - the database_filename in the key ring is ignored.
+When opening a file, YottaDB uses the key in the memory key ring whose hash matches that in the header - the database_filename in the key ring is ignored.
 Older keys need not be deleted until they are no longer required (for example, an older key may be required to access a restored backup copy of a database).
 Permitting the same database_filename to occur multiple times in a master key file also enables one master key file to be used for multiple instances of an application.
-This ensures that the correct key for a file is always used, even if the file has been renamed, copied from another location, etc. - the correct key must of course be available in the memory key ring; if no such key exists, YottaDB/GT.M triggers a CRYPTKEYFETCHFAILED error.
+This ensures that the correct key for a file is always used, even if the file has been renamed, copied from another location, etc. - the correct key must of course be available in the memory key ring; if no such key exists, YottaDB triggers a CRYPTKEYFETCHFAILED error.

-Only for MUPIP CREATE does YottaDB/GT.M rely on the database_filename in the key ring.
+Only for MUPIP CREATE does YottaDB rely on the database_filename in the key ring.
 MUPIP CREATE computes the cryptographic hash for the correct key to place in the database file header.
 If the same database_filename occurs more than once in the master key file (and hence in the memory key ring), MUPIP CREATE uses the key_filename associated with the last occurrence of that database_filename in the master key file.

 This is illustrated by the following illustration: